Sell on Amazon Europe – How to Expand Your Business

 I would answer this question with just one word: OPPORTUNITY!

-European marketplaces are constantly growing and Amazon is expanding in more and more countries.
-The newest ones are the Netherlands and Sweden, which are only in the very early stages, but hey, we all need to start somewhere, right?
+European marketplaces are constantly growing, and Amazon is expanding in more and more countries.
+Recent ones include the Netherlands and Sweden, which are only in the very early stages, but hey, we all need to start somewhere, right?

 The best ones so far have been in the UK and Germany, followed by France, Spain, and Italy.

 At this very moment, you can still start selling in any or all of these marketplaces after you set up your selling account for Europe.

 Fortunately, that’s not very difficult for new entrepreneurs who, after learning how to use Amazon Seller Central for beginners, can accomplish this from their new seller account.
-Just file an application to sell, provide all the requested information and documents, and wait for the approval.
+Just file an application to sell, provide all the requested information and documents, and wait for approval.
 You will be able to manage all your marketplaces from the same seller account, which is awesome!